This Is Everything Your Stomach Is Trying to Tell You About Your Health

 If you find yourself enduring cramps, abdominal pain, bloating, gas, and altered bowel habits that last longer than three months, odds are your stomach is trying to tell you that you have irritable bowel syndrome, commonly known as IBS.

-“The three ways the ‘altered bowel habits’ can present is with constipation, diarrhea, or the double whammy, both constipation and diarrhea,” says Dr. Sherry Ross, an OB/GYN and women’s health expert at Providence Saint John’s Health Center.
+"The three ways the 'altered bowel habits' can present is with constipation, diarrhea, or the double whammy, both constipation and diarrhea," says Sherry Ross, MD, an OB/GYN and women's health expert at Providence Saint John's Health Center.
 And for other signs of trouble coming from your midsection, check out 25 Warning Signs Your Kidneys Send You.

 You have GERD.